 the simplified cash basis, which is the default basis for calculating profits and losses, unless certain conditions are met, see the Simplified cash basis for unincorporated property businesses guidance note

-the accruals basis, see the Property income ― accruals basis guidance note
+the accruals basis, see the Taxation of property income for individuals guidance note

 Prior to 2017/18, profits and losses were calculated on the accruals basis, unless the gross rental profits did not exceed £15,000, in which case a non-statutory cash basis could be used.
 If used, the cash basis needed to be used consistently, and the overall result needed to be reasonable and not differ substantially from the amount produced using the accruals basis.